The use of video chat for customer support has exploded over the past year.

 How many reminder emails should you send?
 When should you send them - a day, an hour before?

-With live video chat you can forget about all that.
+With live video chat, you can forget about all that.
 Just connect and communicate with the customer immediately.

-One advantage of scheduled video calling over on demand video chat is the internal resources needed to manage and support it.
+One advantage of scheduled video calling over on-demand video chat is the internal resources needed to manage and support it.

-The easiest way to understand it is to treat live video customer support the same as inbound phone calls.
-To manage it well you need a system in place that is capable of queuing, routing, and dealing with the peaks and troughs in demand.
+To manage on-demand video calls well, you need a system in place that is capable of queuing, routing, and dealing with the peaks and troughs in demand.